Common Name: Alpaca

 Scientific Name: Vicugna pacos

-At the zoo: Titus (male, 11y) and Penelope (female, 9y).
-Titus is larger and greyish, and Penelope is smaller and brown.
+At the zoo: Titus (male, 13y), Penelope (female, 11y), and Tauntaun (male, 2y).
+Titus is larger and greyish, Penelope is smaller and brown, and Tauntaun is all white.
 You'll find them near the center of the zoo in the Flamingo enclosure.
-Check out the new baby born on Boxing Day!
-He's all white and super cute!
-His name is Tauntaun :)

 Habitat: